iboffa/matchfx/README.md

 ## Missing features

-### Streaming
+### Audio input

-Streaming feature is still unavailable.
-The idea is to applay Electron desktopCapturer features to stream current "Preview" window content.
+At the moment, it is not possible to switch microphone

 ### Customizable graphics